bbulpett/LR5/ch06/README.md

 	<%= f.hidden_field :graduation_year %>

 	*NOTE*: hidden fields are not particularly useful in forms that create new objects, but can come in useful elsewhere in your applications.
 Also note that the *label* for this field remains on the form.
 To completely hide the field in the view, simply delete the label on the hidden field.

-This will display asterisks (or dots, depending on browser defaults or any style modifications) when the user enters their "secret" criteria.